WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 In this example, let's assume that the current minimum amount that can be registered for a CoinJoin round is 0.1 bitcoin.
 You happen to have a UTXO worth 0.105 bitcoin, and you select it to be coinjoined.

- After this CoinJoin round has concluded, you will receive 2 separate UTXO's.
+After this CoinJoin round has concluded, you will receive 2 separate UTXOs.
 The larger UTXO will have a green-shield that indicates the size of the anonymity set achieved in that CoinJoin round.
-The other, much smaller UXTO will be the amount (change) that was left over, and it will have a red-shield indicating an anonymity set of '1' as it did not participate in the CoinJoin.
+The other, much smaller UTXO will be the amount (change) that was left over, and it will have a red-shield indicating an anonymity set of `1` as it did not participate in the CoinJoin.

 Remember, all inputs and outputs to a CoinJoin round must be exactly the same size.
 Otherwise, it would be easy to trace any of the output UTXO's back to its original/input UTXO.
 So, in the vast majority of CoinJoin rounds, there will be at least a small amount of leftover/change after the round has completed.